ruibinw/go-web-service/README.md

 docker-compose -f ./build/docker-compose.yml up -d
 ```

-Default ports, 8080 and 3306, are used for the web api and database, respectively.
+8080 and 3306 port are used for the web api and database, by default.

 To specify ports for the web api (SERVER_PORT) and database (DB_PORT):
 ```shell